wsijp/scrapepath/README.md

 Scrapescript
 ------------

-HTML template parser for web scraping.
+Scrapescript is a web scraping syntax.

 Requirements